-Ådalen / Revelsta / Altuna / Fjärdhundra (prov.) iron meteorite of 7 November 2020 (21:27:04 UT) bolide found near Revelsta, Altuna, Fjärdhundra, Enköping Municipality, Uppsala County, Sweden
+Ådalen / Refvelsta / Altuna / Fjärdhundra (prov.) iron meteorite of 7 November 2020 (21:27:04 UT) bolide found near Revelsta, Altuna, Fjärdhundra, Enköping Municipality, Uppsala County, Sweden

 The regmaglypted ‘Ådalen’ (prov.) iron meteorite with its velvety fusion crust.
 Photo: Andreas Forsberg and Anders Zetterqvist

-On 23 February it was announced that on 5 December 2020 a 13.8-kilogram iron meteorite (30 centimeters long) was found by Andreas Forsberg, geologists from Stockholm, about 70 meters away from the location of the rock mark and the damaged roots in the ground, which were discovered by geologist Anders Zetterqvist on 16 November.
-The meteorite is reported to have bounced against a boulder and then a flat rock outcrop on the ground, before it became embedded into the soil surrounded by roots and moss, 75 ± 1 metres away from the boulder in a south-southwestern direction (azimuth 200°).
-Forsberg says he saw something ‘glowing’ well embedded and sticking up from the mossy ground, which attracted his attention.
-Immediately after the find he didn’t dig it out but covered it with moss, went back to his car and called Zetterqvist who convinced him to dig out ‘the find of his lifetime’ immediately.
-The mass was larger than expected.
-The meteorite shows signs (a large crack and impact marks) of its collision with the big boulder.
-It is considered to be the ‘main mass’ of the fall, but other masses (with an approximate total weight equal to that of the found specimen) might be found in the area.
-The meteorite has been handed over to the Swedish Museum of Natural History, on loan for a year.
-Forsberg apparently would like it to be exhibited there and hopes to get a reasonable compensation.
-The Swedish Museum of Natural History equally hopes to acquire the meteorite for its collection.
+On 23 February it was announced that on 5 December 2020 a 13.8-kilogram iron meteorite (30 centimeters long) was found by Andreas Forsberg, geologists from Stockholm, about 70 meters away from the location of the mark on a rock boulder and some damaged roots in the ground next to it, which were discovered by geologist Anders Zetterqvist on 16 November.
+The meteorite must have bounced against the granite boulder and then a flat rock outcrop on the ground, before it became embedded into the soil surrounded by roots and moss next to a birch, 75 ± 1 metres away from the boulder in a south-southwestern direction (azimuth 200°).
+Forsberg says he saw something metallic ‘shining’ from a mass which was still partly covered by a thin layer of white lichen and was well-embedded in the mossy ground.
+He removed some of the lichen and immediately knew he had found a meteorite.
+Since he found it so far from the site of the boulder he was initially unsure whether his find was actually the meteorite they had been looking for or another chance find of a meteorite.
+Immediately after the find he didn’t dig it out but covered it with moss, went back to his car and called Zetterqvist in Stockholm to ask if he should leave it in-situ so that Zetterqvist could come and see it in-situ as well.
+Since there was bad weather and just started to drizzle Zetterqvist told Forsberg to dig out ‘the find of his lifetime’ immediately.
+Forsberg took the meteorite out, wrapped it in some packing material and took it to his apartment where he kept it in a dry environment and took photos of it.
+Forsberg considers Zetterqvist and himself as the two finders of the meteorite because only their efforts and collaboration made the meteorite find possible.
+The meteorite mass was larger than expected.
+The meteorite shows signs (a large crack and impact marks) of its collision with the big granite boulder.
+It is considered to be the ‘main mass’ of the fall, but other masses (with an approximate total weight equal to that of the found specimen) could not be found in the months after the fall.
+The meteorite wasn’t handed over to the Swedish Museum of Natural History (on loan for a year) until 14 February 2021 because Forsberg didn’t want to attract the attention of foreign (Latvian and Danish) commercial meteorite hunters who would have brought any finds out of the country.
+Forsberg wanted the meteorite to be exhibited in the museum and hoped to get a reasonable compensation for his efforts.
+Landowner Johan Benzelstierna von Engeström reports he learned about the find of the iron meteorite mass on his property from a press release by Eric Stempels on 22 February 2021.
+The Swedish Museum of Natural History hopes to acquire the meteorite for its collection.

-Before, on 26 January, the Uppsala University and the Swedish Royal Museum of Natural History reported that ‘following tips of meteorite collectors’ on 17 November the mineralogist Jörgen Langhof, Curator of minerals at the Swedish Royal Museum of Natural History, found ~20 small nickel-containing fragments (1-6 mm) of a meteorite which were thought to have fallen at ~21:27:04 UT on 7 November 2020.
-The fragments were reportedly found with a magnet on the mossy ground near the village Ådalen, north of Fjärdhundra, Sweden, about 2.8 kilometers (on the ground) northeast of the calculated end of the bolide’s luminous trail.
-The fragments were reportedly found within a radius of 10 meters around a boulder which was thought to have been hit by a hard object and a metre long pit with damaged tree roots which was supposed to have been caused by the impact of a ‘fist-sized object’.
-The place with the roots and the rock had reportedly been found on 16 November by one of the ‘hobby meteorite hunters’, Anders Zetterqvist, who then told Langhof about it.
+Before, on 17 November Andreas Forsberg (and apparently some days later also the mineralogist Jörgen Langhof, Curator of minerals at the Swedish Royal Museum of Natural History), found ~20 small nickel- and cobalt-containing fragments (1-6 mm) of a meteorite which were thought to have fallen at ~21:27:04 UT on 7 November 2020.
+The fragments were found with a magnet stick on the mossy ground near the village Ådalen, north of Fjärdhundra, Sweden, about 2.8 kilometers (on the ground) northeast of the calculated end of the bolide’s luminous trail.
+The fragments were found within a radius of 10 meters around a boulder which was thought to have been hit by a hard object and a metre long pit with damaged tree roots which was supposed to have been caused by the impact of a ‘fist-sized object’.
+A press release on 26 January by the Uppsala University and the Swedish Royal Museum of Natural History did not mention that it was Forsberg who had found the meteorite fragments.
+As already said above the site with the roots and the large boulder had been found on 16 November by ‘hobby meteorite hunter’ Anders Zetterqvist, who then told Langhof about it.
+Since Andreas Forsberg and Anders Zetterqvist initially couldn’t find a larger meteorite mass near the damaged tree roots they thought another (foreign) meteorite searcher had already found and removed it.
 According to Langhof, after his arrival at the site he searched the area around the pit for merely five minutes while using a neodymium magnet before he found the fragments.

 If a very short terrestrial age of the meteorite (which, we believe, must be determined by properly measuring short-lived isotopes of this specimen very soon) confirms its connection to the bolide of 7 September 2020, it will be the first known meteorite fall in Sweden since 1954.